Skip over main navigation

 ‘We hardly slept for months,’ remembers Amanda.
 ‘We would take turns walking up and down with him all night whilst he cried or was sick.
 We were new parents, so it was sometimes hard to know what was normal, and our GP and the local hospital seemed to have little idea on how to help us.
 However, David and I were convinced that there was a connection between his bowel issues, eczema, and vomiting.’

-At seven months, Samuel was referred to a paediatric gastroenterologist who diagnosed him with an eosinophilic gastrointestinal disease as the cause of his relentless symptoms.
+At seven months, Samuel was referred to a paediatric gastroenterologist who diagnosed him with an Eosinophilic Gastrointestinal Disease (EGID) as the cause of his relentless symptoms.

 ‘We didn’t know it then, but we were at the start of a very long, tough journey,’ says Amanda.